-- Seasonal curbside yard waste pickup (starts the week of April 5)
+- Seasonal curbside yard waste pickup (typically late March to early December)

-- Weekly, unlimited curbside bulk waste pickup (must wrap mattresses; no commercial, construction, tire waste)
+- Weekly, unlimited curbside bulk waste pickup (must wrap mattresses and box springs; no commercial, construction, tire waste)

-- Spring cleanup (late May); fall cleanup (October); live holiday tree pickup
+- Spring cleanup (May); fall cleanup (September); live holiday tree pickup

 - Call Republic - 269-216-8008